 Cons: No historical sales data used, is not predictive, cannot blend external data, may not incorporate sales rep actions, does not identify cause and effect.

 This niche fits what we do.
-It is the most costly of the three because of data consolidation, involving expert statisticians with domain expertise, etc. But this process can scale indefinitely, it is predictive, and it can prove generation of incremental sales.
+With many predictive analytics providers, it is the most costly of the three because of data consolidation, involving expert statisticians with domain expertise, etc. But this process can scale indefinitely, it is predictive, and it can prove generation of incremental sales.

 Pros: Support multiple sales channels, extensive data crunching, most accurate, provides cause/effect drivers.
 Ideal for 200+ reps, integrates with CRM seamlessly, best ROI.